sbslee/pypgx/docs/cli.rst

      --do-not-plot-allele-fraction
                            Do not plot allele fraction profile.
      --cnv-caller PATH     Archive file with the semantic type Model[CNV].
-By default, a pre-trained CNV caller will be used.
+By default, a pre-trained CNV caller in the ~/pypgx-bundle directory will be used.

    [Example] To genotype the CYP3A5 gene, which does not have SV, from WGS data:
      $ pypgx run-ngs-pipeline \